Finke Desert Race

-The Finke Desert Race, or Tatts Finke Desert Race, an off-road, multi-terrain two-day race for motorbikes, cars, buggies and quad bikes through desert country from Alice Springs to the small and remote community of Aputula (called Finke until the 1980s) in Australia's Northern Territory.
-The race is usually held each year on the Queen's Birthday long weekend in June.
+The Finke Desert Race is an off-road, multi-terrain two-day race for motorbikes, cars, buggies and quad bikes through desert country from Alice Springs to the small and remote community of Aputula (called Finke until the 1980s) in Australia's Northern Territory.
+The race is usually held each year on the King's Birthday long weekend in June.
 "Finke", as it is commonly known, is one of the biggest annual sporting events in the Northern Territory.

-The track
+Track

-Encompassing about 229 km each way, the Finke Desert Race travels through many properties on its way to end up crossing the Finke River just north of Aputula (previously known as Finke township).

-The Track is divided into five sections:
+Encompassing about 229km each way, the Finke Desert Race travels through many properties on its way to end up crossing the Finke River just north of Aputula.
+The track is divided into five sections: